 When would you come and how long do you stay?

 Every woman labors differently, some in less than an hour.
 Some take days.
 Call me as soon as you feel labor is imminent so I have ample notice to arrange my childcare.
 Then we can be in intermittent contact from there.
 I usually come while you are in active labor or several hours before the baby is born.
 Should you be delivering at a hospital, that’s usually around the time you are headed there.
 I am able to liaison with your midwife, doula, or birth partner on this while you are in labor so you don’t have to think about it.

-If you are having a schedule caesarean, I would join you at hospital reception upon check in and stay until two hours after your baby is born.
+If you are having a scheduled caesarean, I would join you at hospital reception upon check in and stay until two hours after your baby is born.

 What happens if my baby needs to go to the NICU?

 Once baby is stable, I am sometimes permitted to join a parent in the NICU to take photos.
-It will depend on how your child is doing at at the discretion of the hospital staff.
-Alternatively, I can come back later for an NICU session.
+It will depend on how your child is doing at the discretion of the hospital staff.
+Alternatively, I can come back later for a NICU session.